Smartprem/Smartprem/README.md

 - 👋 Hi, I’m @Smartprem
-- 👀 I’m interested in Data Analysis, Data Science and Artificial Intelligence
+- 👀 I’m interested in working on real life-changing Data Science and Artificial Intelligence projects
 - 🌱 I’m currently learning R
-- 💞️ I’m looking to collaborate on real world data analysis projects
+- 💞️ I’m looking to collaborate with health and finanacial organization to work on data science projects to help humanity
 - 📫 You can reach out to me on oludarestephen00@gmail.com

 <!---